 A significant increase (decrease) in estimated rents or occupancy rates, per annum in isolation would result in a significantly higher (lower) fair value.
 A significant increase (decrease) in capitalization rate estimates in isolation would result in significantly lower (higher) fair value.
-The REIT used an internal valuation process to value the investment properties as at December 31, 2022 and 2021.
-The REIT engages third party appraisers to prepare valuations of the communities such that the entire portfolio is appraised at least once every year.
-The REIT uses these appraisals along with other market data to determine fair value.
+The REIT used a combination of internal valuation methodologies and external appraisals to value the investment properties as at December 31, 2023 and December 31, 2022.
+The REIT intends to have a minimum of 1/3 of the portfolio appraised annually, by an independent third-party appraiser, such that the entire portfolio is appraised every 3 years.
+The REIT uses these appraisals along with, other market data, as part of the internal valuation methodology when determining fair value.